amaciver/StochAsteroids/dev-README.md

 ### Implementation Timeline

+**Over the weekend**:
+- [x] Finished collision physics on my version of the Asteroids project
+- [x] Completed WebAudioAPI Tutorial and loaded basic sound from static assets

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and the bare bones of all 4 scripts outlined above.
 Learn the basics of `Web Audio API`.
 Goals for the day:

 - [x] Get a green bundle with `webpack`